TRAINING GRANTS

 Kyle Yomogida, BS

-Kyle Yomogida is a PhD student in the Graduate Group of Epidemiology at UC Davis.
-He graduated from California State University, Long Beach in 2017 with a degree in health science – community health education.
+Kyle Yomogida is a PhD candidate in the Graduate Group of Epidemiology at the University of California, Davis.
+He graduated from California State University, Long Beach in 2017 with a degree in health science - community health education.
 His experiences in public health include health behavior research projects regarding prescription stimulant misuse and two years of work for Long Beach Communicable Disease Control Program in southern California.
 His interests include infectious and zoonotic diseases with his PhD work, specifically focused on socioeconomic and environmental factors related to human flea-borne typhus incidences in southern California.

 "Comparative genomics of Aedes albopictus in Kwajalein Atoll for developing arbovirus vector dispersal models"